A conjecture of Radu and Sellers on congruences modulo powers of 2 for broken 3-diamond partitions: Radu and Sellers' conjecture

-For $k\geq 1$ and $n\geq\lceil\frac{k}{2}\rceil$ we have
+For $k \geq 1$ and $n \geq \lceil \frac{k}{2} \rceil$ we have

-For $k\geq 1$ and $n\geq\lceil\frac{k}{2}\rceil+2$ we have
+For $k \geq 1$ and $n \geq \lceil \frac{k}{2} \rceil + 2$ we have

-So that the sums in the right-hand side of \eqref{even-odd-1} has the form of \eqref{L-even}.
+Thus the sums on the right-hand side of \eqref{even-odd-1} have the form of \eqref{L-even}.
 Hence $L_{2\alpha}$ has the desired form.
 The proof that the correct form of $L_{2\alpha}$ implies the correct form of $L_{2\alpha+1}$ is analogous.
 The general result follows by induction. \end{proof}